NajiElKotob/Awesome-Statistics-For-Data-Science/README.md

 ### Statistics Primer
 * What is data?
 * Data Types
+  * Qualitative vs Quantitative
-  * Discrete and Continuous data
+    * Discrete and Continuous
+    * Nominal and Ordinal
 * Population vs. Sample
 * Measures of Central Tendency
 * Measures of Variability